 Hon.
 Joanna Quassa (interpretation): Thank you, Mr. Speaker.
-I rise today to express my congratulations to the youth in Igloolik, as they will be celebrating their graduation on June 1, upon the completion of their studies in high school.
+I rise today to express my pride in the youth in Igloolik who will be celebrating their graduation on June 1, upon the completion of their high school studies.

-They worked hard to complete their studies, and due to their dedication and commitment, they were able to finish their education.
-I would like to acknowledge them by stating their names:
+They worked hard to complete their studies, and because of their dedication and commitment, they were able to finish their education.
+I would like to acknowledge them by stating their names.
+They are:

 - Randy Angilirq

 - Charlotte Angugatsiaq

 - Dion Angutimarik

 - Hayden Angutimarik

 - Hazyl Arnatsiaq

 - Alexa Ivalu

 - Rhonda Ivalu

 - Numa Maliki

 - Jamal Nutarariaq

 - Sherina Qaunaq

-- John Qulaut - Kyle Ungalaaq
+- John Qulaut

+- Kyle Ungalaaq

-I am proud of these individuals who are completing their secondary education, but it's just a start of their own lives.
+I am proud of these individuals who have completed their secondary education, however, it's just the beginning of their own lives.
 I am proud of them all and I am grateful.
 I'm also proud of their parents, who supported them to ensure our students succeeded in their education.
 Thank you.